NKU-HLT/Role-Play-Prompting/README.md

 ```
 bash run.sh
 ```

 More details are presented in run.sh.
+And We provide our experimental results in my_log folder.

-We provide our experimental results in my_log folder.
-And we observe that the results sometimes may not be completely fixed though the temperature is set to 0.
+We observe that the results sometimes may not be completely fixed though the temperature is set to 0.
 But this does not affect our conclusion.
 See [related discussions](https://community.openai.com/t/a-question-on-determinism/8185/1) in OpenAI.

 ## citation
 ```